-• A user can also pick up a call to a specified extension by pressing the corresponding DSS button.
-This feature is only available when (1) the user's extension is allowed to use this feature through COS programming, (2) DSS buttons for extensions or incoming call distribution (ICD) groups have this feature enabled through system programming, and (3) the light pattern of DSS buttons for incoming calls to extensions or ICD groups is set to "On or Flash" through system programming.
+A user can also pick up a call to a specified extension by pressing the corresponding DSS button.
+This feature is only available when (1) the user's extension is allowed to use this feature through COS programming (for KX-TDA100, KX-TDA200, and KX-TDA600 only), (2) DSS buttons for extensions or incoming call distribution (ICD) groups have this feature enabled through system programming, and (3) the light pattern of DSS buttons for incoming calls to extensions or ICD groups is set to "On or Flash" through system programming.

 The light pattern of a DSS button for an incoming call to an extension or Incoming Call Distribution (ICD) group can be programmed through system programming.
 Call Pickup is available only when the DSS button is red flashing.